KiteGen: Funding

 In June 2006, KiteGen had been selected to receive public funding from the Italian Ministry for Economic Development.
-Although the project received a "priority B" score, the procedure evaluation was not done because of lack of funds.
-Funding, performance evaluation and capital adequacy is proceeding from the evaluator agency (Sanpaolo-Intesa Bank).
+Although the project received a "priority B" score, the procedure evaluation was not done because of a lack of funds.
+Funding, performance evaluation, and capital adequacy is proceeding from the evaluator agency (Sanpaolo-Intesa Bank).

-Under the 7th Framework Program of the European Union, an elaboration of the project within the transport sector was rated "excellent" and received €3 million funding to create a system for generating electricity aboard ships, traction and management of ancillary services (proposal No. 218,691; acronym: "KitVes").
-In November 2008, the European Union informed that provision of funds will start "soon".
+Under the 7th Framework Program of the European Union, an elaboration of the project within the transport sector was rated "excellent" and received €3 million in funding to create a system for generating electricity aboard ships, traction and management of ancillary services (proposal No. 218,691; acronym: "KitVes").
+In November 2008, the European Union informed that the provision of funds will start "soon".

 Mobilegen

 In August 2006, a prototype named Mobilegen was tested.
-This truck mounted system is mobile and uses low-altitude wind.
-A mobile generator of second generation was tested in September 2007 at Francesco Cappa airport located in Casale Monferrato (Province of Alessandria, Italy).
+This was a truck mounted system which is mobile and uses the low-altitude wind.
+A mobile generator of the second generation was tested in September 2007 at Francesco Cappa airport located in Casale Monferrato (Province of Alessandria, Italy).
 The unit called KSU1 used a kite that flew to 800 meters with automatic controls.
 The experiments lasted three days and required special permits from civil and military aviation.